-The following standards are applicable to the street-facing façades of all new buildings.
-For the purposes of this standard, street-facing façades are those abutting streets, courtyards, and/or public squares in all of the downtown.
-Table 19.508.4.C specifies the primary, secondary, accent and not permitted material types referenced in this standard.
+The following standards are applicable to the street-facing façades of all new buildings, as well as façades facing plazas and/or open spaces.
+Table 19.508.4.C specifies the primary, secondary, accent and prohibited material types referenced in this standard.

-(1) Façade coverage

-- (a) For ground-floor or street-level façades: - (i) Primary materials (including glazing) must be utilized for at least 90% of each applicable building façade. - (ii) Accent materials are permitted on no greater than 10% of each applicable building façade. - (b) For upper-floor façades: - (i) Primary materials (including glazing) must be utilized for at least 65% of each applicable building façade. - (ii) Secondary materials are permitted on no greater than 35% of each applicable building façade. - (iii) Accent materials are permitted on no greater than 10% of each applicable building façade as trims or accents (e.g., flashing, projecting features, ornamentation, etc.). - (c) The use of the following materials requires a Director's Determination consistent with Section 19.903.
-The Planning Manager must consult with DLC in making the determination, and the applicant must provide materials specifications and proposed installation details to inform the determination. - (i) Materials permitted as review uses in Table 19.508.4.D. - (ii) Materials similar to the primary, secondary, and accent materials listed in Table 19.508.4.D. - (d) Materials prohibited in Table 19.508.4.D may not be used on any exterior wall, whether or not it is a street-facing façade. - (2) Ground-floor or street-level materials must wrap around to the non-street-facing façade of the building to minimum depth of 10 ft or to the edge of the abutting building, whichever is less.
+- (1) Façade coverage (Ed. note: Consider converting (a) and (b) to table.) - (a) For ground-floor or street-level façades: - (i) Primary materials (including glazing) must be utilized for at least 90% of each applicable building façade. - (ii) Accent materials are permitted on no greater than 10% of each applicable building façade. - (b) For upper-floor façades: - (i) Primary materials (including glazing) must be utilized for at least 65% of each applicable building façade. - (ii) Secondary materials are permitted on no greater than 35% of each applicable building façade. - (iii) Accent materials are permitted on no greater than 10% of each applicable building façade as trims or accents (e.g., flashing, projecting features, ornamentation, etc.). - (c) The use of the following materials requires a Director's Determination consistent with Section 19.903.
+The Planning Manager must consult with

+Design and landmarks Commission in making the determination, and the applicant must provide materials specifications and proposed installation details to inform the determination.

+- (i) Materials permitted as review uses in Table 19.508.4.C. - (ii) Materials similar to the primary, secondary, and accent materials listed in Table 19.508.4.C. - (d) Materials prohibited in Table 19.508.4.C may not be used on any exterior wall, whether or not it is a street-facing façade. - (2) Ground-floor or street-level materials must wrap around to the non-street-facing façade of the building to minimum depth of 10 ft or to the edge of the abutting building, whichever is less.